Impact on Business (GRI3-3, 304-2)

 Support

-CKPower enhances stakeholder engagement, promoting animal conservation projects and supporting community livelihoods around its power plants, reinforcing its commitment to biodiversity preservation and sustainable operational practices.
+CKPower enhances stakeholder engagement by supporting wildlife conservation projects and community livelihood development initiatives around its power plants, contributing to biodiversity conservation and supporting sustainable operations.

-Hybrid Fish Passing and Fish Locks System in Xayaburi Hydroelectric Power Plant
+Hybrid Fish Passing and Fish Locks System at the Xayaburi Hydroelectric Power Plant

 Fish Passing and Fish Locks System VDO